- Debt consolidation

 Prosper interest rates and loan details

-Prosper offers personal loans of up to $40,000 with a choice of a 3- or 5-year repayment term.
+Prosper offers personal loans ranging from $2,000 to $40,000 with a three- or five-year repayment term.
 Although a few lenders offer better rates on personal loans to borrowers with excellent credit, Prosper’s rates can be very competitive if your credit is good, but less than perfect.

 |Loan terms||3 or 5 years|

 |Time to get funds||As soon as one business day|